Waugh Thistleton Architects

 Awards

-NLA 2019 Masterplan & Area Strategies , Workplaces
+NLA Awards 2019, Masterplan & Area Strategies (Winner), Workplaces (Shortlisted)

 The first phase of this 26 acre masterplan to be delivered, Dane’s Yard holds a prominent position on the site.
 It’s launch is a pivotal step in attracting young creative businesses to this new area of London and kick starting the community, establishing the island as a desirable place to live, work and flourish.